tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 16) [Professional SQL Server 2008 Internals and Troubleshooting][18] by Christian Bolton, Justin Langford, Brent Ozar, James Rowland-Jones, Jonathan Kehayias, Cindy Gross and Steven Wort

-A must read if you need to troubleshoot any performance problem with SQL Server, can&#8217;t recommend it enough.
+A must read if you need to troubleshoot any performance problem with SQL Server, can't recommend it enough.

 17) [The Selfish Gene][19] by Richard Dawkins

-A gene&#8217;s eye view of evolution, really interesting book, highly recommended.
+A gene's eye view of evolution, really interesting book, highly recommended.

 18) [Life][20] by Keith Richards